-i.
-The permittee must commence sampling along the property boundary of the Calvert City Plant.
+- (i) The permittee must commence sampling along the property boundary of Vinyls Plant.
 The permittee must collect and analyze the samples in accordance with Methods 325A and 325B of Appendix A to 40 C.F.R.
-Part 63 (Test Methods - Pollutant Measurement Methods From Various Waste Media) (hereafter "Rule Appendix A"), and 3.
-Source Operating Limitations b.(1)(ii) through (vii).

-ii.
-The target analyte for the Fenceline Monitoring System is benzene.

-iii.
-Siting of monitors.
-The permittee must determine the passive monitor locations comprising each Fenceline Monitoring System in accordance with Section 8.2 of Method 325A of Rule Appendix A, with the exception
+Part 63 (Test Methods Pollutant Measurement Methods From Various Waste Media) (hereafter "Rule Appendix A"), and 3.
+Source Operating Limitations b.(1)(ii) through (vii). - (ii) The target analyte for the Fenceline Monitoring System is benzene. - (iii) Siting of monitors.
+The permittee must determine the passive monitor locations comprising each Fenceline Monitoring System in accordance with Section 8.2 of Method 325A of Rule Appendix A, with the exception of the number of duplicates and blanks, which will be determined pursuant to 40 C.F.R.
+63.658(c)(3).